honmanyau/ising/README.md

 #### Parameters

-* `iterations`: the number of sweeps to perform the Metropolis-Hasting algorithm on the model
+* `iterations`: the number of sweeps to perform the Metropolis-Hasting algorithm on the model.

 ### <code>model.metropolisSweep(*[iterations]*)</code>